peacalm/cpp-luaw/README.md

 conversion strategy.
 Note that number in Lua is also string, and number-literal-string is also number.

-This lib mainly uses C++'s value conversion strategy, in addition, a implicitly conversion strategy between number and number-literal-string, which is supported by Lua.
+This lib mainly uses C++'s value conversion strategy, in addition, an implicitly conversion strategy between number and number-literal-string, which is supported by Lua.